Mom’s ‘Little Problem’: How to Handle Parents with Addiction

 Come to the table with all of the information you can find and with the confidence that you are doing the right thing for your parent.
 Addiction is never a “little problem,” and guiding your parent toward recovery could be the biggest gift you have ever given them.

-The National Institute on Drug Abuse (NIDA), the Substance Abuse and Mental Health Services Administration (SAMHSA), and PsychCentral all have resources to help you determine next steps and ensure that your loved one is as informed as you are about the risks of addiction and how they can move forward.
+The National Institute on Drug Abuse (NIDA) and Substance Abuse and Mental Health Services Administration (SAMHSA), have resources to help you determine next steps and ensure that your loved one is as informed as you are about the risks of addiction and how they can move forward.

 Share This Post: